Deep learning lattice gauge theories: Introduction

 Obvious next steps include examining $\bZ_N$ theories for $N>3$, extending our networks to continuous gauge groups and including matter fields.
 In particular, there is renewed interest in $\bZ_N$ and $\Uni1$ theories under the guise of studying flux tubes using confining strings~\cite{Athenodorou:2018sab,Luo:2023cjv}, and it would be interesting to investigate if mass gaps can be computed using NNQSs.
 We also intend to study theories in $3+1$ dimensions; unlike approaches such as matrix product states, no conceptual changes to the network architecture are needed to move to higher dimensions.

 Our identification of critical exponents for $\bZ_2$ relies on curve collapse via a leading-order finite-scaling analysis.
 It would be interesting to see if incorporating subleading corrections gives more precise estimates~\cite{Beach2005}, even without going to larger system sizes.
 In another direction, it would be encouraging to observe signs of the discontinuities that characterise a first-order transition for $\bZ_3$ by studying larger lattices.
 Moreover, since second Rényi entropies can be computed efficiently from a NNQS~\cite{Deng2017, Medina2021}, it would be fruitful to study the entanglement structure of the ground state and to determine the central charge of the CFTs governing the continuous phase transitions that occur for $N \neq 3$.
+Note that the replica method is another approach to computing the entanglement entropy \cite{Bulgarelli:2023ofi, Bulgarelli:2024onj}, and it will be insightful to compare the two techniques.

 We have not fully explored how to optimise the training process.
 For example, we have used transfer learning when scanning over couplings.
-Since the form of an L-CNNs is system-size agnostic, one could also use transfer learning to move from smaller to larger lattices, as used, for example, by Luo et al.~\cite{Luo:2021ccm}.
-It has also been observed that for ground states with non-trivial sign structure, it is often helpful to first learn the phase of the wavefunction, with the amplitude learnt towards the end of training~\cite{10.1103/PhysRevResearch.2.033075}.
-In a different direction, our ground-state wavefunctions were found by minimising their energy, however one might also try to minimise the variance of the energy.
-Empirically, variance minimisation alone seems ill-suited for finding ground states~\cite{10.1021/acs.jctc.0c00147}, though some combination of the two appears to improve performance~\cite{Zhang:2020bhg}.
+Since the form of an L-CNNs is system-size agnostic, one could also use transfer learning to move from smaller to larger lattices as demonstrated in~\cite{Luo:2021ccm, kochkov2018}.
+It has also been observed that for ground states with non-trivial sign structure, it is often helpful to first learn the phase of the wavefunction, with the amplitude learned towards the end of training~\cite{10.1103/PhysRevResearch.2.033075}.
+In a different direction, our ground-state wavefunctions were found by minimizing their energy, however one might also try to minimise the variance of the energy.
+Empirically, variance minimization alone seems ill-suited for finding ground states~\cite{10.1021/acs.jctc.0c00147}, though some combination of the two appears to improve performance~\cite{Zhang:2020bhg}.
 It may also be useful to monitor other observables such as expectation values of `t Hooft strings during training.
 Since the systematic error in a general observable depends linearly on the difference between the variational state and the true ground state (while the energy is quadratic in the difference), tracking other observables may provide a more sensitive measure of whether the network has converged.